 Nicole Herndon , MSN'92, DNP'13, presented a poster, "Reducing Modifiable Factors that Contribute to Preventable Birth Injury," at the Institute for Healthcare Improvement Patient Safety Congress in May 2022.
 She was elected to two terms as Tennessee state chair of the Association of Women's Health, Obstetric and Neonatal Nurses.
 She is a member of the American Nurses Association Nursing Scope and Standards advisory council and the American Nurses Association's Workplace Violence and Incivility Professional Issues Panel.
 Nicole serves as corporate director of women's and pediatric services at Community Health Systems in Nashville where she, among other things, is expert resource in maternal-child, women's health and pediatric/newborn services (2016).

-Pam Orebaugh Jones, BSN'81, MSN'92, DNP'13, was a panelist for "COVID Perspectives, Values and Vaccination Hesitancy," presented by the VUSN Equity, Diversity & Inclusion Committee in January 2022.
-She was appointed in June to the Vanderbilt University task force charged with addressing the impact of Tennessee law and reproductive rights on the campus community.
-She was featured in Vanderbilt University's MyVU for a January 2021 story about her leadership of the university's COVID-19 public health central command center.
+Pam Orebaugh Jones, BSN'81, MSN'92, DNP'13, was a panelist for "COVID Perspectives, Values and Vaccination Hesitancy," presented by the VUSN Equity, Diversity & Inclusion Committee in January 2022, and appointed in June to the Vanderbilt University task force charged with addressing the impact of Tennessee law and reproductive rights on the campus community.
+She presented, "Building Organizational Resilience in Turbulent Times," at the DNP Summit hosted by the University of Rochester School of Nursing in October, and co-authored "Promoting Nurse Manager Professional Well-being," published in the December issue of The Journal of Nursing Administration .
+Pam was featured in Vanderbilt's MyVU for a January 2021 story about her leadership of the university's COVID-19 public health central command center.
 She co-authored "A Systems Approach to Addressing Covid-19 Health Inequities," published in NEJM Catalyst Innovations in Care Delivery that month.
-In April, Pam became the first recipient of the Vanderbilt Chancellor's Award for Distinguished Service and was a panelist for "Women's Leadership in the COVID-19 Era: How Women Responded and Led the Charge to Mitigate the Pandemic," part of the Vanderbilt University Medical Center's celebration of Women's History Month.
+In April, she became the first recipient of the Vanderbilt Chancellor's Award for Distinguished Service and was a panelist for "Women's Leadership in the COVID-19 Era: How Women Responded and Led the Charge to Mitigate the Pandemic," part of the Vanderbilt University Medical Center's celebration of Women's History Month.
 She was promoted to associate vice chancellor for health and wellness at Vanderbilt in September (as noted in the Nashville Post ), and was the presenter for "Building Organizational Resilience in Turbulent Times," that month, part of the VUSN Dore to Door Alumni Forum.
 She is lead author of "Showcasing Nursing Leadership and Contributions to a University's COVID-19 Student Contact Tracing Process," published in the October/December Nursing Administration Quarterly .
 In March 2020, Pam was appointed to serve on the Vanderbilt Public Health Advisory Task Force, formed as a resource during the pandemic, and spoke at two town hall meetings in July to share information about COVID-19 with faculty, staff, students and families, as well as about VUSN's leadership in campus contact tracing and educating patients.
 She was named a Women to Watch by Nashville Medical News in May.
 Pam moderated the VUSN Alumni Board's annual DNP Know Your Value in January 2019, and was inducted as a fellow in the American Academy of Nursing that October.
 In May 2018, she met with Surgeon General Jerome Adams while he visited Vanderbilt, received the Rebecca Culpepper Award from VUMC, and was honored as the March of Dimes Tennessee Chapter Nursing Administration Nurse of the Year.
 Pam received the State Advocate Award from American Association of Nurse Practitioners in 2015.

-Kathie Krause, MSN'92, was appointed by Governor Bill Lee to the Tennessee Health Care Modernization Task Force in November 2019.
+Kathie Krause, MSN'92, was interviewed by the Nashville Post in December 2022 regarding her announcement that she is leaving her position as a chief nursing officer at Vanderbilt University Medical Center.
+She was appointed by Governor Bill Lee to the Tennessee Health Care Modernization Task Force in November 2019.
 She was chairperson for the 2018 Nurse of the Year event in Nashville and was named to the board of directors of Ronald McDonald House Charities of Nashville in February 2017.
 As chief nursing officer at Monroe Carell Jr. Children's Hospital at Vanderbilt, Kathie wrote her reflections on nursing for the hospital's celebration of Nurses Week 2016.

 Karen Ramos McCarty, BSN'86, MSN'92, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.